exiang/open_hub_wiki/Step-by-Step-Todo-module-Chapter1.md

 ## Chapter 1
-At the end of this chapter, you will have a working TODO module where you can CRUD records in backend.
+At the end of this chapter, you will have a basic working TODO module.

 ### Getting started with boilerplateStart
 BoilerplateStart serve as a template for new module creation.